 A proof of residency letter (affidavit of residence) is a legal document used to verify that you live where you say you do.
 A court, school, DMV operates these documents, or other institution to request proof of residency at any time.

 The affidavit of residence verifies the current home of a living person as may be required by schools, employers, banks, and courts.
-In contrast, an affidavit of domicile is used to verify the last legal residence of a deceased person to transfer specific types of property to their beneficiaries.

-When is a Proof of Residency Letter Needed?
+When Is a Proof of Residency Letter Needed?

-A proof of residency letter is required whenever you need legal proof of where you live.
+Proof of residency letter is required whenever you need legal proof of where you live.
 In some situations, presenting a driver’s license and a utility bill with your name is required to prove your residence.
 But in many cases, you still need to provide a notarized affidavit [1] .

 You will likely need an affidavit of residence in the following situations: